-- I. In case where customers meet one of the following descriptions, a bank's employees should decline their requests in a euphemistic manner and report to direct managers. - (i) Insisting not to provide relevant data for identity verification when being told it is necessary according to regulatory requirements. - (ii) Any individuals or entities compel or attempt to compel bank employees not leave transaction records or complete reporting form.
+- I. In case where customers meet one of the following descriptions, a credit co-operative's employees should decline their requests in a euphemistic manner and report to direct managers. - (i) Insisting not to provide relevant data for identity verification when being told it is necessary according to regulatory requirements. - (ii) Any individuals or entities compel or attempt to compel credit

-- (iii) Attempting to persuade employees not to collect data that is required to complete the transaction. - (iv) Enquiring the possibility of avoiding being reported. - (v) Eager to explain the source of fund is clean or the transaction is not for money laundering purpose. - (vi) Insisting transactions must be completed immediately without a reasonable explanation. - (vii) Descriptions provided by the customers apparently do no match the transactions. - (viii) Attempting to provide interest to employees to obtain the bank's services. - II.
-In case where a bank also operates other business, relevant Model Guidelines for such business should apply to the department in charge of the business as well.
-For example, in case where a bank also operates bills business, Model Guidelines for Bills Finance Companies Anti-Money Laundering and Counter Terrorism Financing Policies and Procedures should apply to the department operating bills business.
+- co-operative employees not leave transaction records or complete reporting form. - (iii) Attempting to persuade employees not to collect data that is required to complete the transaction. - (iv) Enquiring the possibility of avoiding being reported. - (v) Eager to explain the source of fund is clean or the transaction is not for money laundering purpose. - (vi) Insisting transactions must be completed immediately without a reasonable explanation. - (vii) Descriptions provided by the customers apparently do no match the transactions. - (viii) Attempting to provide interest to employees to obtain the credit co-operative's services. - II.
+In case where a credit co-operative also operates other business, relevant Model Guidelines for such business should apply to the department in charge of the business as well.
+For example, in case where a credit co-operative also operates trust business, the Model Guidelines for bills houses should apply to such trust department.

-A bank should establish and implement its anti-money laundering and counter terrorism financing policies and procedures ("Policies and Procedures") by reference to the Model Guidelines after obtaining approval from the board of directors.
-The bank should report such Policies and Procedures to FSC and perform annual review.
-In the case of amending such Policies and Procedures, the requirements of this Article also apply.
+A credit co-operative should establish its own internal Guidelines Governing Anti-Money Laundering and Countering the Financing of Terrorism ("Internal Guidelines") by reference to the Model Guidelines and implement the Internal Guidelines after obtaining approval from the board of directors.
+The credit co-operative should report the Internal Guidelines to FSC and perform annual review of the Internal Guidelines.
+In the case of amending the Internal Guidelines, the requirements of this Article also apply.

-The Model Guidelines should be implemented after the approval of the board of directors of the Association and FSC.
+The Model Guidelines should be implemented after the approval of the board of directors of the NFCC and FSC.
 In the case of amending the Model Guidelines, the requirement of this Article also apply.